Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully sampled initial stellar mass function: Introduction

 We present new hydrodynamical simulations of dwarf galaxies that introduce an implementation for stellar tracks of very massive stars into the \textsc{sphgal} code \citep{2014MNRAS.443.1173H, 2016MNRAS.458.3528H, 2017MNRAS.471.2151H}.
 The simulations are a part of the Galaxy Realizations Including Feedback From INdividual massive stars (\textsc{griffin})\footnote{\url{https://wwwmpa.mpa-garching.mpg.de/~naab/griffin-project}} project which utilizes high-resolution hydrodynamical simulations to address current challenges in galaxy formation and evolution \citep{2017ARA&A..55...59N}.
 In the project we have previously studied the formation of star clusters and globular clusters \citep{2019ApJ...879L..18L, 2020ApJ...891....2L, 2020ApJ...904...71L, 2022MNRAS.509.5938H}, the impact of runaway stars on the galactic properties \citep{2022arXiv220509774S}, the $H_2$ distribution \citep{2022MNRAS.512.4736S} and the origin of the [CII]-emission \citep{2022ApJ...934..115B} in low-metallicity dwarf galaxies.
 The simulations have so far implemented feedback from single stars by including radiation and feedback by SNe and asymptotic giant branch (AGB) stars.
 As we showed in \citet{2022MNRAS.509.5938H}, the star formation implementation can heavily affect the properties of the star clusters forming in the simulations.
 Here we implement a star formation prescription that does not include any efficiency parameters \citep{1959ApJ...129..243S} and instead combines a Jeans-mass dependent threshold and a physically motivated time delay for early stellar feedback.
 Additionally, we allow the sampling of a full IMF between the hydrogen burning limit of 0.08 \mdot{} and 500 \mdot, according to the upper limit of stellar masses in the stellar tracks, taking local conservation of the available gas mass reservoir into account.

-The new star formation and wind models are introduced in Section \ref{section:simulations}, the properties of the star clusters formed in the simulation are presented in Section \ref{section:star_clusters}, and the star formation and IMF properties are analysed in Section \ref{section:star_formation}.
-The wind and SN enrichment, as well as the fate of each individual element released via both channels, are shown in Section \ref{section:enrichment}.
+The new star formation and wind models are introduced in Section \ref{section:simulations}, the properties of the star clusters formed in the dwarf galaxy simulation are presented in Section \ref{section:star_clusters}, and the star formation and IMF properties are analysed in Section \ref{section:star_formation}.
+The wind and SN enrichment, as well as the fate of material released via both channels, are shown in Section \ref{section:enrichment}.
 A summary of the results and an outlook are given in Section \ref{section:summary}.